Aneesanavi/powerbi_covid_Project/README.md

 Insightful Donut Charts: Discover the top five countries with high case fatality rates and high recovery rates through visually engaging donut charts.

-In summary, our Power BI project offers an all-encompassing view of COVID-19 data, enhanced by the use of measures for deeper insights, allowing users to explore, analyze, and draw meaningful insights from the ever-evolving pandemic landscape."
+In summary, the Power BI project offers an all-encompassing view of COVID-19 data, enhanced by the use of measures for deeper insights, allowing users to explore, analyze, and draw meaningful insights from the ever-evolving pandemic landscape."